 How to choose a dialer nowadays?

-For many decades, dialers were separate closed systems just like PBXs and office telephone systems.
-This meant that dialers were often a sort of siloed system that could not be integrated more deeply into all the work flows and business processes.
+For many decades, dialers were separated closed systems like PBXs and office telephone systems.
+Therfore, dialers often were a sort of siloed system that could not be integrated more deeply into the other workflows and business processes.
 This was a consequence of the type of technology available at the time and the system architecture limitations that resulted.

-That is why there was at the time such a focus on differences in the dialing mechanisms available.
-Of course, dialer products were created that allowed some interfaces for uploading lists of contact numbers to dial and that made it possible to use the dialer in a real-world sales or service process.
+That is why there was a high focus on the differences of the available dialing mechanisms.
+Of course, some of these products allowed some interfaces for uploading lists of contact numbers and made it possible to use the dialer in a real-world sales or service process.
 But these capabilities were rudimentary.

-Nowadays, the "dialer" part is just one component and the majority of the product is actually in the integration and process mechanisms that make it possible to automate and enable all manner of complex work flows.
-Also a modern product is often not focussed just on call lists.
+Nowadays, the "dialer" part is just one component and the main advantage of the product actually lies in the integration and process mechanisms that make it possible to automate and enable all kind of complex work flows.
+Also, a modern product is oftentimes not only focussed on call lists.
 Frequently, tasks other than speaking to a person on the phone also need to be scheduled and distributed to the right available employee.
-So in many cases, a dialer is actually just a special case of a what can be called an "automated task distributor".
+To sum that up, a dialer is actually just a special case of a what can be called an "automated task distributor".

 What are the component parts of a modern dialer or task distributor?

-You can find an illustration and description of the logical architecture of how a dialer is used within an overall process here.
+You can find an illustration and description of the logical architecture of how a dialer is used here.